near/docs/docs/2.develop/contracts/serialization.md

 complex objects into smaller streams of bytes.

 :::tip SDK-JS still uses json
-The javascript sdk uses JSON to serialize objects in the state, but the borsh implementation should arrive soon
+The JavaScript SDK uses JSON to serialize objects in the state, but the borsh implementation should arrive soon
 :::

 #### Example
-Lets look at a mock example, written only for educational purposes:
+Let's look at this example, written only for educational purposes:

 ```rust
 #[near_bindgen]